 Using these data, we compiled a set of 73 of the 200 largest U.S. metropolitan areas in which at least 50% of Census tracts had valid data for at least one year between 2012 and 2016.
 Within each of those metropolitan areas we identified the counties with valid data during that period (n=224).
 We systematically checked for the availability of publicly-accessible eviction filing data through court web systems.
 We prioritized counties with larger renter populations and with higher eviction and eviction filing rates.
 We also aimed to select cities and counties that had instituted a range of eviction moratoria and renter protections in response to the COVID-19 pandemic.

 In other sites, additional baseline data were provided by partner organizations.
 For example, BASTA Austin and Open Austin provided baseline data for Travis County, TX.
 The CREATE Lab at Carnegie Mellon University provided both baseline and 2020 data for Allegheny County, PA.
 Sources for each ETS site can be found on individual site pages.
 Similar cleaning procedures, and validation where possible, was conducted on baseline data for these sites as well.

 Data about eviction cases are accessed through public-facing websites by each county or jurisdiction that we are monitoring.
 We, or our partners, query these websites each week and collect the case filings into a dataset for analysis.
 From there, we geocode the defendant/property address and add Census tract details.
 Four jurisdictions – Richmond, VA, Travis County, TX, Allegheny County, PA, and New York City, NY – only provide data on defendant zip code, not the full address.
 One site, New Orleans, LA, only has address-level data available in certain portions of the site.
-Although the data we collect is limited to information made publicly available by each jurisdiction, this approach offers an accurate method for understanding eviction case volume, and for subsequent analysis.
+The data we collect is necessarily limited to information made publicly available by each jurisdiction, but this approach offers an accurate method for understanding eviction case volume.